manuelarte/embeddedstructfieldcheck/README.md

 [![Go](https://github.com/manuelarte/embeddedcheck/actions/workflows/go.yml/badge.svg)](https://github.com/manuelarte/xxxx/actions/workflows/go.yml)

-Linter that checks that embedded types should be at the top of the field list of a struct, and there must be an empty line separating embedded fields from regular fields.
+Linter that checks that embedded types should be at the top of the field list of a struct.
+And there must be an empty line separating embedded fields from regular fields.

 <table>
 <thead><tr><th>❌ Bad</th><th>✅ Good</th></tr></thead>